priti200/Lets_Predict/README.md

 Team GeoClima — Hackathon entry

-- Lead dev: Priti
+- Lead dev: Priti Gupta
-- UX & testing: Saketh
+- UX & testing: Saketh SudhirKumar Krishnapai
-- Data engineer: Jyoth
+- Data engineer: Avishek Rauniyar

 This project was built for the NASA Earth Observation challenge and uses openly licensed NASA data products and Mapbox for map display.
 See the `src/services/weatherService.js` file for pointers to the data integration code and links to the NASA data portals.

-## License

-MIT

----

-If you'd like a short project one-pager (single-slide summary) or a tailored demo script for the hackathon judges, I can generate one next.